AdesisNetlife/yawds/README.md

 git = true

 [proxy]
-;; from this section you can set by default the web proxy ;; configuration, avoiding to ask the user to enter it ;http_proxy=http://proxy:3128 ;https_proxy=http://ssl.proxy:3128
+;; from this section you can force set by default the web proxy ;; configuration, avoiding to ask the user to enter it ;http_proxy=http://proxy:3128 ;https_proxy=http://ssl.proxy:3128